microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 ### Kick-Off Meeting
 - Use the Event KickOff presentation to cover logistics
+- Join the General Channel meeting at the start of your event.
+Communicate to the attendees the details and flow of the event.
+We highly recommend using video on during this session as it really helps drive the collaboration and interaction with the group.
 - In-Person
 	- Attendees join team via join code
 - Virtual